raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 Related files:
 )

-## Connecting the Raspberry Pi and battery pack to the motor board
+## Connecting the Raspberry Pi and battery pack to the motorboard

 Your next step is to connect the motor board to the GPIO pins on the Raspberry Pi, and to the battery pack.
 This will allow you to power the motor board and control the motors using the Raspberry Pi.